 Being an EU Member State, means data can flow unhindered across borders to and from the UK.
 This makes business cheaper, faster and generally easier.

 However, when the UK leaves the EU, data will no longer be able to rely on data flowing freely, this will depend on our data protection laws being considered ‘Adequate’ (as defined by Article 45 of the GDPR by the EU Commission).

 This means our data protection laws must be sufficiently similar to the EU data protection laws so that the EU feel that citizens’ data is being ‘adequately’ protected if shared with the UK.

-Clearly, the more disparity between the DPA and GDPR, the less likely we will be deemed Adequate, therefore these differences really do matter.
+Clearly, the more negative the disparity between the DPA and GDPR, the less likely we will be deemed Adequate, therefore these differences really do matter.

 Finally, it should also be mentioned that Acts other than the DPA may cause the UK problems post Brexit, such as the Investigatory Powers Act 2016, which confers on the state new powers that clearly contradict the GDPR, especially regarding data processing in the investigation of criminal offences.

 As experts in Data Protection legislation, the DPO Centre provides advice and guidance to organisations to help them navigate the ever-evolving regulatory landscape by providing outsourced Data Protection Officers as a service, GDPR EU Representation Services required under Article 27 for organisations outside the EU,as well as Data Protection Impact Assessments, Consultancy and Training.